PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 Architecture tests keep the shared rank guard before both channelwise-constant and Conv-peer evidence assignments.
 No strict xfail remains.

+The corrected 132-line implementation is owned by `passes/stale_binary_adapter_repair.py`; its AST is identical to the corrected lowerer predecessor at checkpoint `c869c410`.
+The lowerer keeps only its private compatibility wrapper and forwards an optional caller-owned index to the module owner.
+Both standalone fallback/final production calls are unchanged.
+A direct owner-versus-wrapper characterization compares return statistics and the complete resulting ModelIR fingerprint on a multi-adapter graph.
+The owner module cannot import the lowerer, and architecture checks keep its rank/signature validation before mutation.

 The two terminal fixed three-round broadcast/Transpose/shape convergence loops are owned by `_run_indexed_binary_layout_convergence`.
 One index is built per complete loop and supplied to all three operations in all three rounds.